ozenui/ozenui/src/routes/projects/terminal-monsters/content.md

-<br>A terminal-based game where you can collect, train, and battle monsters that live in your terminal!
+<br>[Terminal Monsters](https://github.com/ozenui/terminal-monsters) is a terminal-based game where you can collect, train, and battle monsters that live in your terminal!
 ![Terminal Monsters Desktop App](https://media.contra.com/image/upload/fl_progressive/q_auto:best/irzyofqx0wfcdnc9kt6r.webp)